Tom Brady does it again, his 7th Super Bowl win and 10th appearance. So has he made it to the summit, is he the Greatest Quarterback of All-Time?

 We will now break down each player in “Arguments For” and “Arguments Against” while apply our 4 ways of quantifying greatness.

-He has played 19 years in the league.
-He is going to his 8th Super Bowl and he’s already won 5.
+He has played 20 years in the league.
+He has gone to 10 Super Bowls and won 7.
 This is the most appearances and the most wins in a Super Bowl.

 Another argument for Manning is how healthy he was.
 Until his 2011 neck injury he did not miss a start.
 He led his teams and had a .685 winning percentage (4th in the Super Bowl Era).